-The expected energy savings from the combined effect of these regulations are expected to reach 0.6 million tonnes of oil equivalent annually by 2020, roughly equivalent to the residential electricity consumption needs of 2 million EU citizens.
+The energy savings from the combined effect of these regulations are expected to reach 0.6 million tonnes of oil equivalent annually by 2020.

 What does the Coolproducts campaign want?

-- Extend the regulation to the full range of kitchen appliances, including products such as microwaves.
+Extend the ecodesign regulation to a fuller range of kitchen appliances, including products such as microwaves and kettles;

-- More stringent efficiency requirements for hobs and hoods at the advanced stage of implementation (aka ‘tier 3’)
+More stringent energy efficiency requirements for hobs and hoods;

-- Introduce energy labels for domestic hobs, which are currently excluded.
+Introduce energy labelling for hobs, which are currently excluded;

-- Consideration of the whole range of appliance functionalities, and not just one specific programme or feature;
+Consideration of the whole range of appliance functionalities, and not just one specific programme or feature;

-- Raise the bar for range hoods, making the top classes of the energy label more difficult to reach.
-This will allow for differentiation, innovation and further efficiency gains.
+More challenging top classes for the energy label for range hoods.
+This will allow greater differentiation, innovation and further efficiency gains.